Miners maul FTSE as Greek fears hit market

 The results of elections in Greece and France, in which voters soundly rejected austerity measures, raised fresh fears over the euro zone debt crisis and the global economy.

-The mining sector .FTNMX1770, which tends to fall on fears over the economy since this would lead to lower consumer demand, contributed to four of the FTSE 100's biggest losers.
+The mining sector, which tends to fall on fears over the economy since this would lead to lower consumer demand, contributed to four of the FTSE 100's biggest losers.

-Polymetal International (POLYP.L) was the worst-performing stock, dropped by 8.7 percent.
-Fresnillo (FRES.L) fell 7.4 percent and Randgold Resources (RRS.L) and Vedanta (VED.L) closed down 6.8 and 5.6 percent respectively.
+Polymetal International was the worst-performing stock, dropped by 8.7 percent.
+Fresnillo fell 7.4 percent and Randgold Resources and Vedanta closed down 6.8 and 5.6 percent respectively.

 TULLOW OIL BEST PERFORMER

-Tullow Oil (TLW.L) (TLW.I) closed up 3.3 percent after announcing an oil discovery in Kenya.
+Tullow Oil closed up 3.3 percent after announcing an oil discovery in Kenya.

-Similarly, Europe's biggest bank HSBC (HSBA.L) ended down 1.2 percent despite reporting higher first quarter profits.
+Similarly, Europe's biggest bank HSBC ended down 1.2 percent despite reporting higher first quarter profits.
+(ID:nL5E8G85IX)

-The economic uncertainty has caused money to flow out of UK equities and into gilts in recent weeks.
+The economic uncertainty has caused money to flow out of UK equities and into gilts in recent weeks (ID:nL5E8G8E90).

 Cheviot Asset Management fund manager David Miller said he would considering buying certain stocks if the FTSE fell below the key 5,500 level but added that gilts were a good investment in the current market to protect against any equity volatility.